maveniverse/site-001/content/en/about/index.md

 {{% blocks/cover title="About Maveniverse" image_anchor="bottom" height="auto" %}}

-We are expanding the Maven Universe!
+We are expanding the Maveniverse!
 {.mt-5}

 {{% /blocks/cover %}}